edlowther/2022-09-28-UCL-git-online/_episodes/10-supplemental-rstudio.md

 > ## Are the Push/Pull Commands Grayed Out?
 >
 > Grayed out Push/Pull commands generally mean that RStudio doesn't know the
-> location of your remote repository (e.g. on GitHub).
+> location of your remote repository (e.g. on GitLab).
 To fix this, open a
 > terminal to the repository and enter the command: `git push -u origin
 > main`.
 Then restart RStudio.
 {: .callout}